 A domain name is a unique identifier for a website or online presence.
 It’s what people type into their browsers to access your website.
 When choosing a domain name, it’s important to consider how it aligns with your business name.

 There are many domain registrars where you can purchase a domain name, including ZenBusiness’s domain name service.
-You can search for available domain names using our domain name search tool.
+You can search for available domain names using our business name search tool.
 If the domain name you want is already taken, you may need to get creative with your domain name or consider purchasing it from the current owner.

 Once you’ve purchased a domain name, you’ll need to connect it to your business website hosting provider.
 This will allow people to access your website by typing in your domain name.